 - Adolph and Esther Gottlieb Foundation: individual support grants to painters, sculptors, and printmakers who have been creating mature work for at least 20 years.
 They also provide Emergency Grants for mature artists (see below).

 - Alexia Foundation: production grants to students and professional photographers.

 - Artadia: grants on a rotating basis to visual artists in Atlanta, Boston, Chicago, Houston, Los Angeles, and the San Francisco Bay Area.

-- Barbara Deming Memorial Inc. Fund: artist support grants to individual feminist women in the arts.
+- Barbara Deming Memorial Inc. Fund: provides grants to individual feminists in the arts (writers and visual artists).